ambuda-org/vidyut-pada-snapshot/README.md

 Contributing
 ------------

+`vidyut-prakriya` is an ambitious project, and your contributions can help it grow.

 ### Reporting errors

-`vidyut-prakriya` is an ambitious project, and you can help it grow.
 The easiest way to help is to [file a GitHub issue][gh-issue] if you notice an error.
+Please let us know what form you expected to see.
+We would also greatly appreciate relevant citations from the grammatical literature so that we can better understand and resolve the issue.

 [gh-issue]: https://github.com/ambuda-org/vidyut-pada-snapshot/issues